Food Additives Banned by One or More Countries

 - DEVELOPMENTAL TOXICITY: Classified Reproductive system/toxin/female [POSSIBLE].
 The substance is toxic to blood, bone marrow, central nervous system (CNS).
 The substance may be toxic to liver, Urinary System.
 Repeated or prolonged exposure to the substance can produce target organs damage.

 It is concise and nails the points which you really want to know.
 Is this carcinogenic ?
-Is this toxic to any part of my body ?
+Is this toxic to any part of my body (or the environment) ?
 This information can help me make decisions about whether I want this in my food

 An approach like this can help inform you about issues such as sources of benzene in soft drinks, for example.
 Sodium Benzoate is an additive which you can find in some soft drinks.
 Knowing what you know now (ibid that benzene is confirmed carcinogenic for humans) would you want to drink a soft drink which used benzene based preservatives ?